 Cockroaches!
 No one likes them, and everyone wants to get rid of them.
-Maybe homeopathy can help.
+Maybe homeopathy can help?

-It has recently come to light that a remedy called Arsenicum album may act as a deterrent to cockroaches.
+It has recently come to light that a remedy called Arsenicu

 What do Cockroaches do?

-Not according to researchers – it would appear that cockroaches are surprisingly clean.
-They constantly, almost obsessively groom themselves and carry very little in the way of food debris or bacteria.
+Cockroaches are also thought of as being dirty and disease carrying but is this true?
+Not according to researchers; it would appear that cockroaches are surprisingly clean.
+They constantly, almost obsessively ,groom themselves and carry very little in the way of decaying food debris or bacteria.